aau-cns/to_landing_detector/README.md

 ## Known Issues

-#### Landing Detction Message only transmitted once
+#### Landing Detection Message only transmitted once
 The current implementation only transmits a landing detection message once.
 There it does not check for flatness (as it should not).
 However, when you then request via the provided service if the vehicle is on the ground, it might return `false` as the flatness (gravity-aligned) condition might not be met.

-We are working on this issue, which requires modification also on the [CNS Flightstack: Autonomy Engine] - see also issue #2.
+We are working on this issue, which requires modification also on the [CNS Flight Stack: Autonomy Engine] - see also issue #2.

+#### Barometer triggers landing detection early
+This is due to inaccurate barometric measurements (especially indoors) before flight.
+The current initialization routine sets the reference pressure at startup using the mean of the first 100 measurements.
+If between startup external influences (even start of the motors) would change the reference pressure, technically a restart of the node is currently required.

+This issue is also WIP, but can be circumvent by using a more accurate AGL sensor.

 ## Package Layout